OxfordRSE/gutenberg/docs/index.md

 ## Quick Start

-To get `Gutenberg` running follow our qucik start guide to deploying and configuring the app.
+To get `Gutenberg` running follow our quick start guide to deploying and configuring the app.
 Once you are up and running, check out the user guide for instructions on how to use the application to deliver a course.

 - [Deploying Gutenberg](/deployment.md)